 Pre Trip – Clients will be contacted directly from their guide no later than 2 weeks before course start to discuss trip details.
 You will likely have a Zoom Intro session prior to Day 1.

 Day One – Meet at office.
-Gear overview and then travel into the field for gear use and hard-skills
+Gear overview and then travel into the hut.
+Afternoon session on gear use overview

 Day Three– Attempt an objective to climb and ski/ride to practice some of the newly learned skills.
 Travel out of field.